More about this area

 The force says...

 Bedfordshire Police’s community, response and investigation teams serve the unitary authorities of Luton, Bedford and Central Bedfordshire from two operational hubs.
 Strategic leadership of regional intelligence and investigation helps the force meet risks linked to extremism and organised crime.
-Large scale recruitment of new police officers and PCSOs has swelled the Force’s community and response teams.
-The force has continued to build capacity to manage the complex and increasing demands for safeguarding vulnerable children and adults, child exploitation, missing people, domestic abuse and cybercrime.
+Large scale recruitment of police officers and PCSOs has boosted the Force’s community and response teams.
+The force has continued to build capability to manage the complex and increasing demands for safeguarding vulnerable children and adults, child exploitation, missing people, domestic abuse and cybercrime.
 The force has received national recognition for its recruitment of police officers from minority ethnic groups.

 Disclaimer: the above statement has been prepared by Bedfordshire Police.
 The views and information in it are not necessarily those of HMICFRS.